 Participation in the National Registry by MEs is voluntary.
-However, an individual who refuses to provide such information will not be able to obtain a National Registry number, ME certification, MEAA Number or third party account.
-MEs and MEAAs may update and change their basic demographic and professional data through their National Registry account.
-CMV drivers give consent to the collection of their PII and its submission to the National Registry when they obtain a physical qualification examination by a certified ME listed on the National Registry.
+However, an individual who refuses to provide such information will not be able to obtain a national registry number, ME certification, MEAA Number or third party account.
+MEs and MEAAs have the ability to update and change basic demographic and professional data through the National Registry website.
+CMV drivers give consent to the collection of their PII when they obtain a medical examination by a FMCSA-certified ME that is listed on the National Registry.